 THE Church is an institution that has existed from the very beginning of human existence.

-IN fact, in early times, nations were governed by priests because they knew matters of governance and were also revered by their people.
+IT is believed that in early times nations were governed by priests because their knowledge in matters of governance was superior and were also respected by the society.

-IN Ghana, the Church has over the years contributed immensely to the provision of health and educational facilities across the country.
-In recent years, the Church has also been active in other sectors such as microfinance, insurance, and the provision of social amenities such as residential and conference facilities.
+THE Church has also contributed immensely to the provision of health and educational facilities across the country, and has even moved to other sectors such as microfinance, insurance and the provision of social amenities.

-THE result is that, people no longer want to work for genuine money but depend on directions and rituals they are asked to follow through to get wealth.
-Most times, these charlatans who call themselves ‘men of God’ do not only end up duping people and leading them astray, but also help to produce lazy people who get frustrated in life when they lose everything.
+MOST times, these fake pastors who call themselves ‘men of God’ do not only end up duping people and leading them astray, but also help to produce lazy people who get frustrated in life when they lose everything.

-WHAT we need to understand is that nobody has become rich overnight by just declaring a fast and praying.
+WE need to understand that nobody become rich overnight by just declaring a fast and praying.
 Wealth has always been the reward for genuine hard work and it is time churches taught their members this basic principle of life.